 academic standards, and contribute to grade progression in a single subject.
 Online learning

-providers must affirm to the commissioner that online learning courses have equivalent standards
+providers must demonstrate to the commissioner that online learning courses have equivalent

-or instruction, curriculum, and assessment requirements as other courses offered to enrolled
+standards or instruction, curriculum, and assessment requirements as other courses offered to

-students.
-The online learning provider must also demonstrate expectations for actual teacher
+enrolled students.
+The online learning provider must also demonstrate expectations for actual

 is approved under this paragraph, all of its online learning course offerings are eligible for